Richard Haldane, 1st Viscount Haldane: First World War

 In March 1914 Haldane's successor at the War Office, Jack Seely, resigned following the Curragh incident.
 Rather than appoint a successor, Asquith decided to take over responsibility for the War Office directly himself.
 Asquith relied heavily on Haldane as the previous War Secretary and empowered him to carry out tasks at the War Office on his behalf.
 As the situation in Europe worsened, Asquith kept Haldane abreast of developments with Sir Edward Grey at the Foreign Office.
 Haldane was one of the first members of the Cabinet to recognise that war with Germany was inevitable and persuaded Asquith to mobilise by assembly of the Army Council on 3 August.
 With war imminent, Asquith was happy for Haldane to continue at the War Office formally as Secretary of State for War, but Haldane persuaded him to appoint Field Marshal Kitchener.

 Following the outbreak of the First World War Haldane was falsely accused of pro-German sympathies, in July 1914, for hosting Albert Ballin, a German shipping magnate and unofficial mediator between Germany and Britain.
 The accusations were widely believed and were even echoed in a popular music hall song ("All dressed up and nowhere to go") in the revue "Mr Manhattan".
-He was harried in particular by Beaverbrook's Daily Express, which gave great publicity to the claim by Professor Onkel of Heidelberg that he had said "Germany was his spiritual home".
+He was harried in particular by Beaverbrook's Daily Express, which gave great publicity to the claim by Professor Hermann Oncken of Heidelberg that he had said "Germany was his spiritual home".
 He had in fact said that about Professor Hermann Lotze's classroom at Göttingen at a dinner party given by Mrs Humphry Ward in April 1913 to enable him to meet some German professors during his mission.

 In 1915 Asquith ranked his Cabinet, putting Haldane only sixth of the inner cabinet members.